hoangho0908/data-science-in-retail-marketing/README.md

-# data-science-in-retail-marketing-dissertation
-Application of data mining and machine learning in retail marketing
+# Application of data mining and machine learning in retail marketing

 The dataset named “The Complete Journey” is provided by Dunhumby, a global customer data science company.
 This is a complex dataset that contains household level transactions of over 2,000 households who are frequent shoppers of a retailer.